sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-14-maven-jmeter-jmx.md

 ```

 #### [Exclude JMX Example ](https://github.com/sarkershantonu/jmeter-novice-to-advance/tree/master/jmeter-maven-examples/jmeter-multiple-exclude-jmx)
+- We have 3 test cases
+- We excluded 2 of those and only one test case will run & report will be generated.

 ![exclude-jmx-results](/images/jmeter-maven/exclude-jmx.JPG)

 ### Excluding JMX with Regex
 Like include you can also use regex to exclude.
 From include example, if we want to exclude all login test cases, we will use like this